Q: What is it?

-A: The easiest way to change your profile name is to run chocolate-setup.exe, navigate to the bottom of the menu and select Multiplayer Configuration.
-Alternatively, you can also edit chocolate-doom.cfg directly and change the player_name field.
+A: The easiest way to change your profile name is to run marshmallow-setup.exe, navigate to the bottom of the menu and select Multiplayer Configuration.
+Alternatively, you can also edit crispy-doom.cfg directly and change the player_name field.

 Q: Why does the game briefly freeze when changing songs?